-So how do you maintain a garage door?
+You know that garage maintenance is necessary, but how do you maintain a garage door?
 It may seem intimidating if you’ve never done it before.
 There are plenty of components, hardware and mechanisms to check.
 Don’t let that intimidate you, though.
 Preventative maintenance is essential, especially for an overhead door and its opener.
-In this guide to garage door maintenance, we’ll tell you what you need to know, from how to lubricate a garage door to other preventative care tips.
+In this guide to garage door maintenance, we’ll tell you what you need to know, from how to lubricate a garage door to other preventative maintenance tips.

 How Often Do Garage Doors Need Maintenance?

-Garage doors do need regular maintenance, and in most cases, checking your door twice a year will help maintain your overhead door and opener.
-You don’t have to look at your garage door system every week, and taking care of things seasonally will help keep everything in working order.
+Garage doors do need regular maintenance, but in most cases, checking your door even just twice a year will help maintain your overhead door and opener.
+You don’t have to look at your garage door system too frequently; taking care of things seasonally will help keep everything in working order.

 Of course, emergencies or other concerns may disrupt your maintenance schedule.
-If you notice issues with your garage door, from odd noises to improper function, you need emergency maintenance or repairs.
+If you notice issues with your garage door, from odd noises to improper door operation, you may need emergency maintenance or repairs.
 You should also check your garage door system if you experienced extreme weather, like flooding, or if a car or large equipment runs into the door.

 How Do You Maintain a Garage Door?